Bl4omArchie/oto/README.md

 OTO is a golang service for workflow automation.

-Currently, OTO is providing a single but powerful feature : **RunJobCommand**.
+Currently, OTO is providing a single but powerful feature : **RunJob**.
 This task allow you to run binaries automatically with pre defined values.

 # How to use OTO ?